Alternatives to Polystyrene

 Research has quieted debates about whether polystyrene is toxic to humans.
 The International Agency for Research and Cancer and the Department of Health and Human Services have confirmed that the styrene units in polystyrene are potential carcinogens

 Styrofoam poisoning is a real threat.
-If you store food and drinks in polystyrene containers, the styrene units can leach into food and beverages, endangering human health.
+If you store food and drinks in polystyrene foam containers, the styrene units can leach into food and beverages, endangering human health.
 Exposure to styrene can irritate the upper respiratory tract and gastrointestinal tract and can also irritate the eyes and skin.
 Prolonged exposure truly proves that this material is poisonous.
 It can lead to more severe symptoms like hearing loss, fatigue, depression, headaches, and impaired kidney function.

 Alternative Packaging Solutions